neondatabase/neon/docs/error-handling.md

 ### Debug & Trace

-Debug and Trace level messages are not Debug-level messages are not printed to the log in our normal production configuration, but could be enabled for a specific server or tenant, to aid debugging.
+Debug and Trace level messages are not printed to the log in our normal production configuration, but could be enabled for a specific server or tenant, to aid debugging.
 (Although we don't actually have that capability as of this writing).

 ## Context